orontee/argos/CONTRIBUTING.rst

 Dependencies
 ============

-Runtime dependencies are listed in the file `generated-poetry-sources.json </generated-poetry-sources.json>`_.
-It is generated from ``poetry``'s lock file using `flatpak-builder-tools
+Runtime dependencies are listed in the file `argos-dependencies.json
+</argos-dependencies.json>`_.
+It has been generated from ``poetry``'s
+lock file using `flatpak-builder-tools
 <https://github.com/flatpak/flatpak-builder-tools>`_.

 Build dependencies are listed in the `Containerfile </Containerfile>`_.